meh/reagent/README.md

 Reagent behaviour
 -----------------
-A reagent to do anything useful as to either implement `handle/1` or `start/1`.
+A reagent to do anything useful has to either implement `handle/1` or `start/1`.

 `handle/1` is called by the default `start/1` and it gets called as a replacement for the acceptor process.
 It gets called with a